inexorgame-obsolete/wiki-mirror/How-to-contribute.md

  * master-branch has to stay functional
  * naming usually `<yournick>/<newfeature>` so e.g. `a_teammate/ambient-occlusion`

-2. Develope the feature in your branch
+2. Develop the feature in your branch
  * Checkout your branch (your filesystem will change _whush_ Git magic! )
- * Develope your feature
+ * Develop your feature
  * At every logical step, commit your work to git
     * Commit often
        * Your feature has to be merged into other branches as easy as possible